Akosuaa Fosuah is an experienced (and strong) member of the Berekum silviculture team

 ~ Afia Bediako Yeboa, the Berekum Plantation Manager

 Heat, dust, and physical endurance are real features of field work.
-There are also features that men and women manage differently and equally.
 Acclimatisation, fitness, hydration, rest, and good safety practice protect all workers.
 Form Ghana’s safety protocols are gender-neutral by design: they are built around the task and the environment, not assumptions about who can or cannot cope.

 The harder challenge is internal.
 It is the moment a woman hesitates at a job opportunity because she has absorbed the message, from family, community, or her own experience, that practical forestry work is not for her.